Josip-Andric/SentryGUI/README.md

 The main goal of this project is to provide a compact, efficient, and user-friendly interface for remotely monitoring and controlling the sentry.
 It allows for both manual control and automation based on user-defined parameters.

 ## Features:
 - **Custom 3D printed sentry** for a unique design and flexibility.
-[Printables](https://www.printables.com/model/1177537-camera-module-3-sentry)
+[STL FILES](https://www.printables.com/model/1177537-camera-module-3-sentry)
 - **Raspberry Pi 3B+** as the central processing unit.
 - **Dual servos (Tower Pro SG90)** for smooth and accurate movement.
 - **Real-time video streaming** from the camera.